ClaimerApp/copper-sdk/README.md

 ### Request and response bodies

-This library does not do any translation of request and response bodies, and merely maps JSON payloads to and from python dictonaries.
-Therefore, you can construct request bodies as dictonaries that correspond directly with the JSON request bodies defined within the official Copper [API documentation](https://developer.copper.com/?version=latest#intro).
-And response bodies will be dictionaries directly mapping to the strcuture of JSON responses as per the official Copper [API documentation](https://developer.copper.com/?version=latest#intro).
+This library does not do any translation of request and response bodies, and merely maps JSON payloads to and from python dictionaries.
+Therefore, you can construct request bodies as dictionaries that correspond directly with the JSON request bodies defined within the official Copper [API documentation](https://developer.copper.com/?version=latest#intro).
+And response bodies will be dictionaries directly mapping to the structure of JSON responses as per the official Copper [API documentation](https://developer.copper.com/?version=latest#intro).
 Please refer to the [documentation](https://developer.copper.com/?version=latest#intro) for details for the structure of request and response bodies.

 An example that demonstrates supplying a request body when searching for activities: